-We have weekly meetings and organize math related events.
 At our meetings, members give talks on topics of their choice.
 In the past, speakers have talked about Rubik's cubes, imagining four dimensional space, integer partitions, mental calculations of roots, the sequence 1234321234321234321...., continued fraction expansions, and efficiently computing fibonacci numbers.
-This upcoming semester, we plan to host guest talks from professors and a Pi Day celebration.

-Send an email to us at mathclubumd [at] gmail [dot] com expressing your interest.
+Send an email to us at mathclub [at] math [dot] umd [dot] edu expressing your interest.
 There are no requirements to join besides an interest in math!

 Sure!
-We love to hear what you have to say.
-Send us an email at mathclubumd [at] gmail [dot] com that includes a short description of your proposed talk.
+We'd love to hear what you have to say.
+Send us an email at mathclub [at] math [dot] umd [dot] edu that includes a short description of your proposed talk.